goauthentik/authentik/website/docs/applications/manage_apps.md

 ## Add new applications

-Learn from our video or follow the instructions below.
+Learn how to add new applications from our video or follow the instructions below.

 ### Video